bmanley91/cheatsheet/arrays-and-strings/arrays-and-strings.md

 # Arrays
-An array is a collection of elements which can each be identified and accessed by an index.
+An **Array** is a collection of elements which can each be identified and accessed by an index.

 ```
 arr = [0, 1, 2, 3]